Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Related external links:

-At the beginning of Aug.-1943 she was at Gibraltar, with several other ships.
+At the beginning of Aug.-1943, she was at Gibraltar, with several other ships.
 On Aug.
-3 she had received orders to move out from the Admiralty Harbour to another anchorage until sailing time, which was set to the early morning hours of Aug.
+3, she had received orders to move out from the Admiralty Harbour to another anchorage until sailing time, which was set to the early morning hours of Aug.
 4. She had a cargo of 10 690 tons of Admiralty fuel oil (for North Africa?).
-By the evening of the 3rd she had anchored on the west side of the bay, about half a mile from the Spanish shore - as per orders received by the pilot.
-At the same time, a few kilometers further away at Algeciras, there was an old Italian cargo ship, Olterra, left behind when Italy joined the war in 1940, still with an Italian crew on board.
+By the evening of the 3rd she had anchored on the west side of the bay, about half a mile from the Spanish shore, as per orders received by the pilot.
+At the same time, a few kilometers further away at Algeciras, there was an old Italian cargo ship, Olterra, left behind when Italy joined the war in 1940, still with an Italian crew on board (see the external links at the end of this page).
 In all secrecy this ship had been converted to a base for frog men and manned torpedoes, a fact which was not at all visible in her rusty appearance.
 An equally innocent looking villa provided a full view of the activities in the harbour, and served as a lookout post (Villa Carmela).
 The Italians had already successfully sunk 3 ships on May 8, without the British suspecting the Olterra at all.
 So on Aug.
-3 Ernest Notari with 3 manned torpedoes quietly slipped out the escape well at the bottom of Olterra, with Vittorio Cella and Eusebio Montalenti riding the torpedo which was meant for Thorshøvdi.
+3, Ernest Notari with 3 manned torpedoes quietly slipped out the escape well at the bottom of Olterra, with Vittorio Cella and Eusebio Montalenti riding the torpedo that was meant for Thorshøvdi.
 They successfully attached their limpet mines to the bottom of the ship, then returned to the Olterra(?).
 Early in the morning, Aug.
 4 the first ship exploded, the American Harrison Grey Otis, then Thorshøvdi, followed by a third explosion which sank the British Stanridge.

 Fortunately, no lives were lost on Thorshøvdi, and later that morning her crew was taken back to the ship by a tug, whereupon she was towed away to the Gibraltar side of the bay where she was anchored in shallow water about noon.
 She was aground amidships, and all over the ship were pieces of iron plates, rivets and other wreckage that had been thrown up in the air by the explosion.
 She had had 59 depth charges on her afterdeck, some of which had disappeared, but whether they had exploded or fallen overboard was not known.
-No visible damages had been found to the machinery.
+No visible damages to the machinery had been found.
 On Aug.
-5 a Lloyd's surveyor and a local representative of the Ministry of War Transport came on board to inspect the damages and to arrange for the discharge of the part of the cargo that could still be used.
+5, a Lloyd's surveyor and a local representative of the Ministry of War Transport came on board to inspect the damages and to arrange for the discharging of the part of the cargo that could still be used.
 The crew was living on board at that time.

 An inquiry was held in Gibraltar on Aug.
 15-1943 with the captain, the 1st engineer and the 2nd mate attending.
 It appears they already knew the cause of the explosions because a British Government diver had found clamps for securing wire to the bilge keels, and pieces of metal believed to be from "enemy bomb containers" had been found on deck.
 According to the captain's statements, the patrolboat that picked them up headed towards another vessel where a diver had just been sent down to examine the ship for limpet mines, and just as they reached it that ship also blew up (probably Stanridge), a piece of iron falling through the roof of the deck house and severely injuring the coxswain who was taken ashore by the patrolboat.
 Captain Svendsen adds that there was also an Italian on board who had been fished out of the water - perhaps this was one of the "culprits" who had not been able to get away before Stanridge exploded?